Skip to main content

 slugURL-friendly identifier

-statusCurrent state: open, closed, or resolved
+statusCurrent state: open, stopped, resolved, cancelled, paused, or reversed

-categoriesTopic categories the event belongs to
+categoryArray of category objects the event belongs to

 marketsArray of outcome markets